-Alice in Borderland looks like a luminous and colourful patchwork of different series and films.
+Alice in Borderland looks like a luminous and colorful patchwork of different series and films.
 There are elements from 28 days later, Sword Art Online, The Purge, Saw, and even a live anime.

-On paper it looks like a recipe for disaster, because different influences pull in all directions and threaten to tear the seams.
-In fact, Alice in the Border Zone is a solid, well written, surprisingly decent piece of science fiction worth its weight in gold.
+On paper, it looks like a recipe for disaster because different influences pull in all directions and threaten to tear the seams.
+But Alice in Borderland is a solid, well-written, surprisingly decent piece of science fiction worth its weight in gold.

 The principle is simple and revolves around the slogan of a group of children stuck in a strange world of alternative reality.
 In this dystopian and twisted world, deadly life and death games are played in exchange for playing cards called visas.

-The numbers on each card correspond to the number of days you have left to live.
+The numbers on each card corresponding to the number of days you have left to live.
 The more cards you collect, the more you can live.
-With a possible game master pulling the strings, children are killed in quick succession, either by crossing their visa or by dying in the games.
+With a possible game master pulling the strings, children are killed quickly by crossing their visas or dying in the games.
 And the murder rate is extremely high.

-Among the many medical dramas, Hospital Playlist stands out for its natural and moving scenario.
+Hospital Playlist stands out for its natural and moving scenario among the many medical dramas.
 The way this Korean drama is interwoven with our five doctors and their colleagues and patients is very well done and partly explains why this Korean drama works so well.

-While the first episodes can be a bit confusing because of the large number of secondary characters, you quickly get used to the fact that everyone is like that when they come into contact with our top five doctors.
+While the first episodes can be a bit confusing because of the large number of secondary characters, you quickly get used to the fact that everyone is like that when they contact our top five doctors.

-It may take some time, but once it’s set up, the hospital’s playlist will be in place once it’s set up.
+It may take some time, but the hospital’s playlist will be in place once it’s set up.

 Based on the popular webcam Ssanggabpocha, Mystic Pop-up Bar is the first Wednesday/Thursday show to be aired by JTBC this year.
-With an original plot and a great alchemy between the actors, this Korean drama reaches all the right notes in terms of humour, tension and construction of the world.
+With an original plot and great alchemy between the actors, this Korean drama reaches all the right notes in terms of humor, tension, and world construction.

 It also deals with many important themes related to life and death and the consequences of our actions, which gives this series a good depth.